pluralsight/guides/draft/microsoft-net/asp-net-core-without-windows/article.md

 ![](https://storage.googleapis.com/ps-dotnetcore/vscodenewfolder.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Figure 16 - Creating a new folder in the Visual Studio Code Explorer**

 Next I'll create a new file, CatalogController.cs, in the Controllers folder by either right clicking on the Controllers folder and selecting New File or by highlighing the Controllers folder and clicking the New File icon.
 Inside the new CatalogController.cs file, I'll create the following `CatalogController` class.
+(By convention, controller classes have the 'Controller' suffix but the name of the controller omits it.
+So the 'Catalog' controller lives in the `CatalogController` class.)

 ```
 namespace CoreStore.Controllers